Medically reviewed by Kristin Hall, FNP

 Further, the research indicates tea tree oil came with no serious side effects.
 While some study subjects experienced redness, itching and dryness after tea tree oil treatment, the effects were less pronounced than those experienced with the medications benzoyl peroxide and erythromycin.

 Tea tree oil sold as an essential oil is safe for topical use.
-However, skin irritation can occur with such a potent formula.
+However, skin irritation can occur with potent formulas, so it is important to perform a patch test no matter what skin type you have, but especially if you have sensitive skin.

-If you want to opt for 100 percent tea tree oil, apply just a drop directly to your skin to test your sensitivity to it.
+If you want to opt for 100 percent pure tea tree oil, apply just a drop directly to your skin to test your sensitivity to it.
+Alternatively, you can try diluting the formula by adding a few drops of tea tree oil into a carrier oil, such as olive oil or coconut oil, to dilute the formula.

-If you’d rather play it safe and use a diluted formula, there are products on the market designed for acne treatment that list tea tree oil as one ingredient.
+If you’d rather play it safe and use a diluted formula, there are over the counter products on the market designed for acne treatment that list tea tree oil as one ingredient.

 Things like facial cleansing pads, sprays, spot treatments and creams are fairly easy to find and may be more gentle than applying the oil directly.